XingtongGe/xingtongge.github.io/_pages/about.md

 <!-- Before that, I was an an algorithm researcher at SenseTime Research. -->
 <!-- This is Xingtong Ge, an algorithm researcher at the Basemodel Group, SenseTime Technology. -->

-I received my Master Degree in June 2024 and my Bachelor Degree of Computer Science from Beijing Institute of Technology in June 2022.
+I received my Master Degree in Jun.
+2024 and my Bachelor Degree of Computer Science from Beijing Institute of Technology in Jun.
+2022.

 I'm interested in AIGC, Diffusion Models, Video Compression, Gaussian Splatting, etc.